oslokommune/okctl/userdocs/src/application/upgrading.md

 okctl -c my-cluster.yaml apply application -f my-app.yaml
 ```

-:tip: If you don't have the application manifest (`my-app-yaml`), you can attempt to re-create it by
+:bulb: If you don't have the application manifest (`my-app-yaml`), you can attempt to re-create it by
 running `okctl scaffold application` and edit the values to match your existing application.

 To upgrade, start by downloading the latest version of okctl.
 See [install instructions](/getting-started/install.md).